cromalu/telco-vecchio/README.md

 Disable cron jobs invoking `modem.sh`, configured in `/etc/gl_crontabs/` that disturb SMS reception

-### Sim card configuration

-In case SIM card is configured with a PIN code, it must be configured in the following configuration file: todo

 ### Smtp client configuration
 Telco-vecchio daemon sends emails relying on a smtp client, pre-installed on host, called ssmtp.